Iowa’s current minimum wage is $7.25. IA Statute 91D.1(1)(a)

 - public agencies.

 Employers subject to the federal Fair Labor Standards Act must pay employees the federal minimum wage rate if it is greater than the Iowa rate.
 If the federal rate is ever lower than the Iowa rate, employers must pay employees the Iowa rate.
-IA Code 91D.1(1)(b)
+IA Statute 91D.1(1)(b)

 Tip minimum wage